 Merging parties may appeal a determination of the CCPC prohibiting a merger or imposing conditions on a point of fact or law to the Irish High Court.
 There is a possibility for merging parties or the CCPC to make a subsequent appeal of a High Court decision, but only on a point of law.
-The Act provides no right of appeal in respect of a determination to clear a merger and third parties are not given a right of appeal.
+The Competition Acts 2002 to 2017 as amended by the Competition (Amendment) Act 2017 provides no right of appeal in respect of a determination to clear a merger and third parties are not given a right of appeal.